 Contact Your Credit Card Company

-You will have a time limit to report this information so that you are not responsible for the charges.
-Generally, this is within twenty-four hours of noticing that your card is missing.
-You have a larger window if you find that you have an incorrect or fraudulent charge on your account, since most people will not find the charge without reviewing their statements.
-You should do this every month to protect yourself.
+You may have a larger window if you find that you have an incorrect or fraudulent charge on your account since most people will not find the charge before reviewing their monthly statements.
+Pro tip: Do this every month to protect yourself from fraudulent or incorrect charges.

 Wait for Your New Credit Card